-It is one of the best sugar-free, gluten-free keto brownies recipe having only 1.32 g net carbs.
-We just need 7 ingredients to make low carb keto brownies which have a dense creamy texture that melts in your mouth.
+It is one of the best sugar-free, gluten-free keto brownies recipes having only 1.32 g net carbs.
+We just need 7 ingredients to make low-carb keto brownies which have a dense creamy texture that melts in your mouth.

 These brownies are not only easy to make but need only seven keto-friendly ingredients that you may already have in your pantry.
 The ingredients are surprisingly low in carbs and super easy to find.